wwwaylon/wwwaylon.github.io/Torch.md

 ---
 layout: page
 title: Applied Statistics
-subtitle: Describe an interesting applied statistics problem that you have worked on.
+subtitle: Keegan follow-up.
 ---

+It was great talking with you today.

+I wanted to follow-up with an interesting applied statistics problem that I have worked on where I had limited knowledge of the substantive area.
+This example highlights how I think about and approach statistics.

-Several years ago I worked as a quantitative methodologist for a large research center focused on how children develop and learn.
+A few years ago I worked as a quantitative methodologist for a large research center focused on how children develop and learn.
 One of the main ideas of this group was to translate social and developmental psychology theory into effective interventions to enhance social and academic outcomes.

 My primary area of research was the development and application of novel statistical methods to better translate the kind of benefits that we can get from a conceptual simulation study into real-world settings where the application is often not so good.
 We had to solve all kinds of methodological problems and technical limitations (e.g., missing data; see **Howard**, Rhemtulla & Little, 2015) in a research space where over-simplified data analytic practices persist for decades.
 I found that the application of advanced statistical methods, particularly within the structural equation modeling framework, were really interesting in this context and very challenging.

 One of our projects focused on progress monitoring of a new composite communication score to assess early language performance, quantify rates of development, and determine how individuals respond to intervention.
 What struck me was the enormous gap between the proposed statistical methods and the research questions.

-As a statistical consultant, I worked closely with the research team to focus on the theory.
+As a statistical consultant, I worked closely with the research team and other stakeholders to focus on the questions.
 This is a path diagram drawn by the primary investigator from one of those meetings that demonstrates a deep theoretical vision for language development.

 <p align="center">
   <img width="700" height="600" src="/assets/img/napkin.jpg">